Skip to main content

 The aim of the Certificate in Regulatory Affairs and Quality is to provide the basic skills necessary to work in the area of Quality especially Regulatory Affairs within the (Bio) Pharmaceutical/Medical devices and other related industries.
 It provides an ideal upskilling opportunity for quality personnel and also enables cross-skilling of production personnel planning for a career in Quality Assurance.
 This certificate will be delivered online.

-• Quality Assurance and Validation
+• Quality Assurance and Validation (5 ECTS)

 Key principles of a quality assurance system within a cGMP environment will be discussed.
 The importance and relevance as well as key tools and techniques of validation will be explored.

-• Cleanroom Management
+Cleanroom Management (5 ECTS)

 Key principles of cleanroom management will be explored including contamination sources, ways to minimise contamination, cleanroom operation and differentiation between cleanroom classes (FDA, EU and ISO cGMP standards).
 The principles of cleaning validation will also be explored.

-• Regulatory Affairs and Compliance Auditing
+Regulatory Affairs and Compliance Auditing (10 ECTS)

 The regulatory framework at a national, regional and international level relating to the pharmaceutical, medical devices and allied industries will be explored.
 Ethical issue and vigilance will also be discussed.
 Finally, you will independently plan and conduct, analyse and report an audit in accordance with ISO standards.

-2 Semester
+Semester 1:

-Semester 1: 7.30pm-9.00pm
+7.30pm-9.00pm

-Semester 2: 7.00pm-10.00pm
+Semester 2:

-Live online classes will be recorded and available to watch back (remove if not)
+Live online classes will be recorded and available to watch back

 • Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.
 You should bear in mind that the workload will increase at particular times e.g. when assignments are due.

-• The modules in semester 1 and semester 2 will be assessed by a combination of Continuous Assessment and Final Examination papers Online.
+• The modules in semester 1 and semester 2 will be assessed by a combination of continuous assessment and final examination papers online.

-• This programme is Springboard+ funded in 2025.
 Successful applicants in employment will qualify for 90% Springboard+ funding & will be liable for the balance of the 10% fee of €200.
-Successful applicants on a qualifying DSP payment will qualify for 100% funding.

 • *Limited Places*